 AN/SLQ-32 Electronic Warfare (EW) system

+An electronic countermeasures suite is vital to the layered defenses of surface combatants.
 The CNO first considered developing a family of inexpensive EW suites to replace and/or complement existing and planned ship surveillance sen-sors in the early 1970s.
 The decision was in response to the Anti-Ship Cruise Missile (ASCM) threat that became evident following Egypt's sinking in 1967 of the Israeli destroyer ELATH using a Soviet SS-N-2 STYX.
 An analysis of ASCMs in development led to the conclusion that the existing AN/WLR-1 and AN/ULQ-6 systems installed on most ships could not counter ASCMs in time to prevent a hit.
 In addition, hard kill weapons were not effective because there was little early warning of an attack due to the characteristics of ASCMs.

 In 1972, the CNO authorized development of a low-cost EW suite that resulted in the AN/SLQ-32(V).
 The AN/SLQ-32(V) provides operational capability for early warning of threat weapon system emitters and emitters associated with targeting platforms, threat information to own ship hard-kill weapons, automatic dispensing of chaff decoys, and Electronic Attack (EA) to alter specific and generic ASCM trajectories.